 Applicants requesting Spring enrollment should complete the Early Action Common Application.
 Once submitted they should send a request to the Director of Admissions and Enrollment Management requesting consideration.
-Spring enrollment is generally not allowed based on major requirements however is possible for some majors and for transfer students and Veterans.
+Spring enrollment is generally difficult, however it is possible.

 MMA is an exclusive member of the Common Application and the application will be available August 1.
 Visit the Admissions site at www.mainemaritime.edu to apply.
 There is a \$50 application fee.